LLNL/shroud/docs/struct.rst

    :start-after: start struct CLA_Class1
    :end-before: end struct CLA_Class1

-The capsule is added to the Fortran shadow class.
+The capsule is added to a Fortran shadow class.
 This derived type can contain type-bound procedures and may not use the ``bind(C)`` attribute.